togakangaroo/togakangaroo.github.io/_posts/2023-07-22-get-that-coding-job.md

 # To be continued

 Well, we're over 3500 words already and good lord, we're nowhere near done.
 I think we'll stop here and pick up next time with more on the view from the hiring manager's side, resumes, interviews, and what on earth it actually means when people tell you to network.

+For those who do not want to wait for the next few posts, feel free to [grab my raw notes](https://www.dropbox.com/scl/fi/w7u5sjhzk9dbjffdveil8/20230708231824-job_hunt_presentation.org?rlkey=5noay8yeas3etfj4nbklh43tc&dl=0).
+It is an org file - similar to markdown - which you should be able to open in your text editor of choice.